Machine Learning and Generative AI Use in Varonis

 Varonis performs extensive testing prior to releasing AI features, ensuring high precision and accuracy of all features.
 In addition, because models can drift over time, Varonis monitors their performance in production to detect and enhance such drifts.
 Varonis also controls “temperature mode” of the models, which reduces hallucinations, balancing it with precision.

 That said, the nature of generative AI is that responses may not be accurate or even plain wrong.
-Therefore, we advise that a human should always review the recommended remediation actions prior to implementing them.
+Therefore, a human should always review the recommended remediation actions prior to implementing them.

 Varonis' Data Security Platform is built on top of Microsoft Azure OpenAI and uses the latest and best public LLM models provided via the Azure OpenAI platform.
-We have a written contract with Microsoft, which ensures that they, as a subprocessor, are compliant with our security policies and are not retaining our customer data or using it to train models.
+We have a written contract with Microsoft, which ensures that Microsoft, as a sub processor, is compliant with our security policies and is not retaining our customer data or using it to train models.

-Varonis relies on safeties in Azure OpenAI models, which have a layer of safeties at both the training and serving stages.
+Varonis utilizes Azure OpenAI built-in safeties at both the training and serving stages.

-Yes, Varonis always stores data in the geography selected by customers and never transfers any customer metadata outside of that geography.
+Yes.
+Varonis stores data in the geography selected by customers and does not transfer any customer data outside of that selected geography, unless indicated otherwise in Varonis Data Processing Agreement and subprocessor list.

-Yes, generative AI features are currently available in preview mode for selected customers.
-You can opt in and out of gen AI features at any time via the settings screen with Varonis’ Web Data Analytics user interface.
+Yes.
+You can opt in and out of using gen AI features at any time via the settings screen on Varonis’ Web Data Analytics user interface.

-Varonis does not license its models, and only uses them to protect its customers.
+Varonis does not license or sell its models and only uses them to protect its customers.

 a. https://mltop10.info/about_owasp.html